Last updated on May 28, 2026

 Modern Horizons III packs in the Arena store

 As Historic can be played only in MTG Arena, we don’t have any special product to get into the format.
-The card pool is very diverse and comes from several sets, so there isn’t a specific better set to invest in.
-Digital-only players can benefit from the Alchemist Bundle which gives you a decent one-time deal on Alchemy booster packs which equate to a chunk of Historic-playable cards.
+The card pool is very diverse and comes from many sets, so there isn’t a specific better set to invest in.
+Digital-only players can benefit from the Alchemist Bundle which gives you a decent one-time deal on Alchemy booster packs, which equate to a chunk of Historic-playable cards.

 alchemist one time bundle in the arena store